-The current stable version of Angular is 8.0.3 and we are going to explain the steps of installation of it on Windows 10 operating system.
+The current stable version of Angular is 8.2.0 and we are going to explain the steps of installation of it on the Windows 10 operating system.

 1. Install Nodejs

-In the tutorial, we are going to install Angular CLI using the Node Package Manager(NPM).
+In this tutorial, we are going to install Angular CLI using the Node Package Manager(NPM).
 So first, it needs to install Nodejs on our system.
 NPM will be installed with Nodejs.

 Angular CLI helps us to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 It can simply be installed using NPM.
 So first, open our Command Prompt / Powershell and install the Angular CLI with the below command.

 npm install -g @angular/cli

 We successfully installed Angular CLI on our system and now we can set up a workspace for Angular projects in our system and create a new app.
 This can be done with the below command.

 4. Running Our App